Our team is working tirelessly to heal the planet and ensure that a just and livable future prevails.

 In 2020 Mrs. Hammond became one of 10 San Diego County residents on the San Diego Community Power Community Advisory Committee, helping shape California’s second-largest community choice energy program.
 Mrs. Hammond serves as the vice chair of the committee and was selected to be on the CEO search committee.

-Mrs. Hammond is the proud recipient of the San Diego Business Journal’s 2019 40 Leaders Under 40 award and the San Diego Business Journal’s 2019 Business Women of the Year award.
+Mrs. Hammond is the proud recipient of the San Diego Business Journal’s 2020 and 2019 40 Leaders Under 40 awards and the San Diego Business Journal’s 2019 Business Women of the Year award.
 Mrs. Hammond was also recognized by San Diego Magazine as a Celebrating Women finalist in 2019.

 Mr. Hammond is a North American Board of Certified Energy Practitioners (NABCEP) certified PV Installation Professional, who holds a Bachelors of Science degree in Civil Engineering from San Diego State University.
 He has been responsible for the development and design of nearly a hundred solar & energy storage systems serving a wide range of organizations; from small, medium, and large scale businesses, to houses of worship, school districts and college universities, local municipalities and the U.S. military, and regional electric utility providers.